dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Create logs

-To create logs, get an <xref:Microsoft.Extensions.Logging.ILogger%601> object from DI.
+To create logs, get an <xref:Microsoft.Extensions.Logging.ILogger%601> object from dependency injection (DI).

 The following Razor Pages example creates a logger with `TodoApiSample.Pages.AboutModel` as the *category*.